 - Licensed Clinical Social Worker and Supervisor

-- Ordained Interfaith Minister and former Hospice Chaplain with Hospice Austin and Girling Hospice
+- Ordained Interspiritual Minister and former Interfaith Hospice Chaplain with Hospice Austin and Girling Hospice

 - Author of When You’re Having a Hard Time: The Little Book That Listens and Lessons of Labor: One Woman’s Self-Discovery Through Birth and Motherhood

-- Masters in Social Work (University of Texas at Austin, 1999)
+- Masters of Science in Social Work (University of Texas at Austin, 1999)

 - B.A., Psychology with High Honors, Phi Beta Kappa (Colgate University, 1996)